KunshrJain/NucleOS/README.md

 # NucleOS

-**NucleOS** is a lightweight, pseudo-bare-metal operating system built specifically for **ESP32 modules**.
-Designed with minimalism and embedded development in mind, it strips away traditional RTOS overhead and gives you direct control over the ESP32’s hardware — while still providing a usable kernel, simple GUI, and built-in application support.
+**NucleOS** is a lightweight, pseudo-bare-metal operating system built specifically for a range of embedded platforms including **ESP32**, **STM32**, **Arduino-compatible boards**, and **Raspberry Pi**.
+Designed with minimalism and embedded development in mind, it strips away traditional RTOS overhead and gives you direct control over hardware — while still providing a usable kernel, simple GUI, and built-in application support.

 ---